deutschebank/fluxnova-docs-manual/content/get-started/dmn/drg.md

 aliases: [/dmn11/drg/]
 ---

 In this step, we extend the previous example by a second decision *Beverages* which uses the *Dish* decision table as input.
-We model this dependency between the decisions within a Decision Requirements Graph (DRG) using the Flowave Modeler.
+We model this dependency between the decisions within a Decision Requirements Graph (DRG) using the Fluxnova Modeler.
 Then, we adjust the Application class to evaluate the *Beverages* decision, deploy the web application to Apache Tomcat and verify the result in Cockpit.

 {{< note title="Decision Requirements Graph vs. Decision Requirements Diagram" class="info" >}}
 The visual representation of a Decision Requirements Graph (DRG) is called Decision Requirements Diagram (DRD).
-In the context of the Flowave Modeler, we name it DRD because we use the visual representation to model the DRG.
+In the context of the Fluxnova Modeler, we name it DRD because we use the visual representation to model the DRG.
 {{< /note >}}

 # Switch from Decision Table to DRD